Cyber-Knightt/Javascript-Interview-questionaries/README.md

 <!-- QUESTIONS_START -->
 1. ### What are the possible ways to create objects in JavaScript

+	In JavaScript, an object is a collection of key-value pairs.
+	Keys are called properties (if the value is data) or methods (if the value is a function).

    There are many ways to create objects in javascript as mentioned below:

    1. **Object literal syntax:**